caltechlibrary/dataset-instruction/02-large-data.md

 ## Dataset

-This section of the lesson will expand on our previos example using two additional tools that come with _dataset_.
+This section of the lesson will expand on our previous example using two additional tools that come with _dataset_.
 The two are _dsindexer_ and _dsfind_.
 The former creates a full text index and the latter lets you search that index and retrieve the results in various forms (e.g. plain text, JSON, CSV).